pansygrass/ecc/README.md

 # ecc

+Matthew Markwell
+Joseph Crowe

 Verilog for a SECDED Hsaio ECC and a DEC ECC.
 Power, delay, and area are compared for Berkeley MASIC EEW241B - Advanced Digital Integrated Circuits.